PEtab-dev/petab_sciml/doc/format.rst

 ------------------------------------------

-The NN model format is flexible, meaning models can be provided in any format compatible with the PEtab SciML specification.
+The NN model format is flexible, meaning models can be provided in any format compatible with the PEtab SciML specification (TODO see page about supported formats/supporting frameworks).
 Additionally, the ``petab_sciml`` library provides a NN model YAML format that can be imported by tools across various programming languages.